 Motorcycle Accident Statistics in New York

-- Only 2% of registered vehicles in New York City are motorcycles, but they are 14% of traffic fatalities
+- Only 2% of registered vehicles in New York City are motorcycles, yet they are involved in 14% of all traffic fatalities

 - 56% of motorcycle rider fatalities were under 35 years old

 - Almost 100% of motorcycle fatalities are male

 - Most accidents involve a motorcyclist, and another motor vehicle being at fault—not just the motorcyclists themselves